Identifying Biomarkers for Early Detection and Treatment of Breast Cancer: Recent Studies and Findings

 2023-10-11 06:23:27

 Currently, fairly powerful imaging techniques can spot tumors and metastases.
-But tumor cells could be detected much earlier and laboratories have started looking for circulating biomarkers in order to improve patient care.
+But tumor cells might be detected much earlier and laboratories have started looking for circulating biomarkers in order to improve patient care.
 Two recent studies have identified biomarkers of interest.

 This will also interest you